What is an Asset of Community Value?

 The asset will then be placed on a register of successful and unsuccessful nominations on the Council’s website.
 The asset will remain on the list for 5 years, after which the listing will expire, unless a new nomination is made.

 If the owner wishes to sell the asset during this period, they must advise us, and we will then inform the relevant community groups.

 If something on this register is offered for sale, a Community Group can express an interest in making a bid.
 That Group will then have up to six months to prepare a bid.
 However, there is no obligation upon the owner to accept that bid.

-For further information on who can nominate land or buildings and on the criteria for an Asset to be successfully nominated please read the guide to Understanding the Community Right to Bid.
+For further information on who can nominate assets and on the criteria for an asset to be successfully nominated, please read the guide to Understanding the Community Right to Bid at Understanding the Community Right to Bid.